What Investing Terms Do I Need to Know Starting Out?

 After-tax Contribution: After-tax contributions are deposits, or contributions, you make to an account with money you have earned and paid taxes on.

-Your earnings generate earnings that generate more earnings and so on.
+Your earnings generate earnings that generate more profits, and so on.
 As you can imagine, the longer you invest, the more time compounding has to work its magic.

 Dividend: When you buy stock in a company, you essentially own a part of that company.
 As part owner of the company, you have a right to a share of the profits of the company.